modelica/fmi-standard.org/content/news/2023-11-06-FMI-Design-Meeting-Sindelfingen.md

 date: 2023-11-06
 ---

-FMI developers from Akkodis, AVL, Bosch, Dassault Systems, ETAS, dSPACE, EKS-INTEC, PMSF, Synopsys and Wolfram MathCore participated.
+FMI developers from Akkodis, AVL, Bosch, Dassault Systems, ESI, ETAS, dSPACE, EKS-INTEC, PMSF, Synopsys and Wolfram MathCore participated.
 Thanks to Akkodis for the great hospitality!

 We focused on layered standards to FMI 3.0: